 As one of just two women in her law school class, and the first female president of the Cincinnati Bar Association, Bea Larsen is familiar with the role of trailblazer.
 She has received numerous awards throughout her career, including the Cincinnati Bar Association’s Themis Award for extraordinary service to the legal profession and the community.
 When she retired as senior mediator for the Center for Resolution of Disputes, Bea continued her pursuit of conflict resolution as co-founder of Beyond Civility.
 In her memoir, The Third Person in the Room (2019), Bea reflects on her role as a divorce mediator and more.

-Since retiring from his successful career in corporate accounting, Bob Ramsay has expanded his service as a volunteer for organizations such as St. Vincent de Paul for Pleasant Ridge, Kennedy Heights, and Roselawn.
+Since retiring from his successful career in corporate finance and teaching accounting, Bob Ramsay has expanded his service as a volunteer for organizations such as St. Vincent de Paul for Pleasant Ridge, Kennedy Heights, and Roselawn.
 Bob’s service includes everything from in-person visits (before the pandemic) to answering call-center phones, to connecting people to essential community resources.
-He also volunteers as a ProKids Court Appointed Special Advocate, speaking up for foster children in pursuit of a safe, nurturing, permanent home.
+He also volunteers for Greater Cincinnati United Way for tax preparation, and as a ProKids Court Appointed Special Advocate, speaking up for foster children in pursuit of a safe, nurturing, permanent home.